 Additional tables will be available for other attendees such as staff from Teams' companies and guests.
 Further detail will be available closer to the date.

 There will be a guest speaker and the evening will end with the presentation of awards.
-The evening is planned to allow all presentations, judging and presentation of awards to take no longer than four hours.
+The evening is planned to allow all presentations, judging and presentation of awards.

 Annex A - APM TVB PM Challenge Poster Competition Requirements